kuhlsv/MyRadio/README.md

 # MyRadio
-An webradio linked to dirble
+An webradio linked to dirble.

+This is an Webradio to manage sender like Spotify.
+It is linked to Dirble to get updated senders.
+It was created in the form of a housework for my studies